 Using a Waterpik can be a great supplement to your oral hygiene routine.
 However, not everyone needs to use a Waterpik.
 For most people, brushing and flossing should be all your need to keep your teeth and gums healthy.
 Here are examples of cases which using a Waterpik is helpful:

-- If you suffer from moderate to advanced periodontitis, then you’ve already lost some of your jawbone.
-This bone loss creates larger gaps between your teeth, causing you to trap more food particles.
-Using a Waterpik helps flush out trapped food particles to better clean your teeth and gums.
+If you're suffering from moderate-to-advanced periodontitis, then you’ve already lost some of your jaw bone.
+This bone loss creates larger gaps in between your teeth, making it more difficult to clean your teeth with just a toothbrush and dental floss.
+Using a Waterpik helps flush out trapped food particles.
+This can be very beneficial to keeping your teeth and gums healthy long term.